How to prevent compliance drift: What a real control management system looks like

 A control is not meaningful simply because it satisfies a regulation.
 It is meaningful because it actively reduces uncertainty.

-Visible ownership and intentional review
+How control ownership and review prevent drift

 Ownership is explicit within a functioning control system.
 Someone understands why the control exists, how it functions, and when it should be reviewed.
 That ownership does not disappear when an audit concludes.